 State Restaurant Why it matters

-Connecticut Frank Pepe Pizzeria Napoletana (New Haven) A coal-fired pizza landmark, best known for the white clam pie and its crisp, thin crust.
+Connecticut Frank Pepe Pizzeria Napoletana (New Haven) A coal-fired pizza landmark, best known for the white clam pie and a crisp, thin crust.

 Maine Eventide Oyster Co.
-(Portland) A modern seafood stop for oysters, lobster rolls, and sharp, bright flavors that still feel very Maine.
+(Portland) A modern seafood spot for oysters, lobster rolls, and bright, sharp flavors that still feel unmistakably Maine.

-Massachusetts Uni (Boston) A Japanese-influenced spot for sashimi, hand rolls, and late-night plates in a city-dining setting.
+Massachusetts Uni (Boston) A Japanese-influenced restaurant for sashimi, hand rolls, and late-night plates in a city-dining setting.

-New Hampshire Black Trumpet (Portsmouth) Seasonal small plates, seafood, and a brick-walled downtown room that works well for a long dinner.
+New Hampshire Black Trumpet (Portsmouth) Seasonal small plates, seafood, and a brick-walled downtown room that suits a long dinner.

-New Jersey White Manna (Hackensack) A classic counter for griddled sliders and old-school burger-shop nostalgia.
+New Jersey White Manna (Hackensack) A classic counter known for griddled sliders and old-school burger-shop nostalgia.

-Pennsylvania Zahav (Philadelphia) Modern Israeli cooking centered on laffa, hummus, and shareable mezze that turn dinner into an event.
+Pennsylvania Zahav (Philadelphia) Modern Israeli cooking built around laffa, hummus, and shareable mezze that turn dinner into an event.

 Rhode Island Al Forno (Providence) A Providence classic for grilled pizza, pasta, and a lively Italian-American dinner scene.